erstan/kscp/README.md

 # kscp (Kashmiri Speech Corpus Processing)
-Text and audio processing of the Kashmiri language corpus.
+Text and audio processing of the Kashmiri language corpus uploaded at <https://openslr.org/122>.
 ### Usage
 * Place the audio (.wav) files in the `./dataset/audio` directory and the transcription files in the `./dataset/txt` directory.
 * Set up the directory structure